One Point Lessons

 The following One-Point Lesson touches on something other than technical training.
 Our teacher, Onuma Hideharu, was fond of saying that it is never too soon to begin developing the spirit.
 However, there are instructors who disagree with that approach.
 Their belief is that matters of the spirit are not teachable and that it is a waste of time to devote any part of your study to anything other than technical proficiency.
 In one sense that view is correct.
 The development of the spirit is an ongoing, personal experience.
 A teacher may lead the way by his or her example but there is very little they can do to actually "teach" spirit.
 But as Onuma sensei also liked to say, "If one day you wish to have a large, beautiful pine tree as the center-piece of your garden you do not wait until you are old to plant the seed.
 The seed must be planted early and the tree nurtured over the years if it is to be truly grand at the end of your life."
 The same can be said of the development of the spirit.

 We are often asked what makes kyudo so special; what does it offer the kyudo practitioner that they cannot find elsewhere.
 Without hesitation we always answer, "nothing."
 That is because kyudo is only one pathway among many as we travel through life.
 The three essential elements of kyudo, Truth, Goodness, and Beauty, are by no means exclusive to the practice of kyudo.
-These qualities have been an integral part of every culture throughout history and are fundamental to the creation of our arts, philosophy, and religious activities.
+These qualities have been an integral part of many cultures throughout history and are fundamental to the creation of our arts, philosophy, and religious activities.
 So why do most great kyudo masters impress upon their students the relationship between spiritual development and kyudo practice?
 Because it is an excellent vehicle for the study of the human character and condition, and it works well in concert with all of life's other spiritual paths.
 Everyone that watches an accomplished kyudo practitioner is struck by the simplicity of the act, and it is easy to imagine that the same thing goes through their mind as went through ours upon seeing kyudo for the first time: That there doesn't appear to be much going on.
 It's just a matter of memorizing a few simple moves and holding the bow steady.
-The target is not so far away.
+The target is not that far away.
 There is no extreme physical exertion.
 No screaming and jumping about.
 All said it appears simple enough to be learned in a few sessions.
 Our teacher even supported our thoughts when, at our first meeting, he said, "Kyudo is a simple art consisting of just eight basic movements which take no more than a few minutes to complete.
 The practice of kyudo requires only that you align your body with the target, stand straight, fill yourself with spirit, and shoot with a pure heart and meaningful purpose."

 Simple enough, we thought.
 But, we were in for a shock.
 Both of us are quick learners with good powers of observation and the ability to correctly translate physical movement into being.
 Kyudo looked easy enough, but that view quickly changed when we first picked up a Japanese bow.
 Never mind about shooting with a pure heart and meaningful purpose, it was completely overwhelming to simply keep the arrow nocked to the bowstring.
 It was very frustrating to say the least.
 For a long period of time all of our training sessions were of a strictly technical nature, giving weight to the idea of teaching technique and ignoring the spiritual aspects of Kyudo.
 So why did Onuma sensei insist that spirit was equally, if not more, important than technique?
 Because there are many levels to the development of the spirit and the first goes hand in hand with the process of learning anything new: It is the recognition and, later, the development of one's personal character.
 It is human nature to experience frustration, anger, joy, pride, and embarrassment when learning.
 And while it is extremely difficult to eliminate those emotions it is possible to temper your responses to them.
 And that should be one of your first considerations as you begin your practice of kyudo.